lem0nSec/KBlast/README.md

 [KBlast] --> !whoami
 ```
 ## How it works
-This tool has two components. `KBlaster.sys` is the application's driver where all central features reside. `KBlast.exe` is the client application, which takes commands and reaches out to Kblaster.
+This tool has two components. `KBlaster.sys` is the application's driver where all central features reside. `KBlast.exe` is the client application taking commands and sending them to the driver.

 ## Commands and Features
 KBlast commands can fall into five 'modules' which must be prepended to the actual command (standard commands can be just typed and run right away).
 Modules can be: